GFLOAT/GFloat-Website/kubernetes/README.md

-# NeuroBridges Website-Chart
+# G-FLOAT Website-Chart
-Helm Chart for the NeuroBridge website
+Helm Chart for the G-FLOAT website